The Playbooks allow you to define negotiation rules to structure and automate the review of your contracts using AI.

 If the test is successful, you can link the playbook to a contract type:

-• Click on Link to a contract type at the top right of the playbook.
+Click on Link to Contract Type at the top right of the playbook.

 Once linked, all contracts created with this contract type will automatically use this playbook during review.